 Individual and Couples Therapist

-I am a Licensed Clinical Social Worker with ten years of experience working with diverse populations of various ages, cultures, and backgrounds.
+I am a Licensed Clinical Social Worker with over 15 years of experience working with diverse populations of various ages, cultures, and backgrounds.
 I have come to tailor my clinical practice toward assisting clients in discovering their true and unique values that can lead to a life worth living.
 I combine elements of DBT, CBT, ACT, solution focused therapy, and unified protocol to create specific treatment planning based on each individual client’s needs.
 I believe that a therapist is but an empathic, nonjudgmental vessel through which clients discover answers for themselves to life’s challenges.
 I have extensive experience working with eating disorders and substance use disorders, both in a group and individual settings, as well as on issues affecting the family systems connected to these clients.
 I believe in the healing power of self-acceptance, self-love, and the act of giving to others as ways to empower oneself.
 I seek to create a safe environment of understanding and self-compassion for all of my clients.

 My areas of specialty also include: Eating disorders, Substance abuse disorders, Depression, Anxiety, Codependence, Dialectical Behavior Therapy